Amazon Alexa: Privacy concerns

 Alexa has been known to listen in on private conversations, and store personal information which was hacked and sent to the hacker.
 Although Amazon has announced that this was a rare occurrence, Alexa shows the dangers of using technology and sharing private information with robotics.
 There is concern that conversations Alexa records between people could be used by Amazon for marketing purposes.

-Privacy experts have expressed real concern about how marketing is getting involved in every stage of people's lives without users noticing.
+Privacy experts have expressed concerns about how marketing is getting involved in every stage of people's lives without users noticing.
 This has necessitated the creation of regulations that can protect users' private information from technology companies.
 A New Hampshire judge ruled in November 2018 that authorities could examine recordings from an Amazon Echo device recovered from the home of murder victim Christine Sullivan for use as evidence against defendant Timothy Verrill.
 Investigators believe that the device, which belonged to the victim's boyfriend, could have captured audio of the murder and its aftermath.
 During the Chris Watts interrogation/interview video at timestamp 16:15:15, Watts was told by the interrogator, "We know that there's an Alexa in your house, and you know those are trained to record distress", indicating Alexa may send recordings to Amazon if certain frequencies and decibels (that can only be heard during intense arguments or screams) are detected.
 Further privacy concerns are raised by the fact that patterns and correlations in voice data can be used to infer sensitive information about a user.
 Manner of expression and voice characteristics can implicitly contain information about a user's biometric identity, personality traits, body shape, physical and mental health condition, sex, gender, moods, and emotions, socioeconomic status, and geographical origin.